MicrosoftDocs/playfab-docs/playfab-docs/sdks/lua/quickstart-corona.md

 ## Finish and execute

-- Corona automatically executes the project source immediately when you save.
-So as soon as you update and save these two files, you should see the screen shown below.
+Corona automatically executes the project source immediately when you save.
+So, as soon as you update and save these two files, you should see this:

 ![Download Corona Plugin - Finish and Execute](media/finish-and-execute.png)

-- At this point, you can start making other API calls, and building your game.
-- For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.
+At this point, you can start making other API calls, and building your game.
+For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.

-- Happy coding!
+Happy coding!

 ## Deconstruct the code

-This optional last section describes each part of our example above, line by line.
+This optional last section describes each part of our example above, line-by-line.

 - build.settings
   - `plugins = {`